10 Reasons Why You Are Toxic and How To Change It

 Toxic people are everywhere in our society.
-Sometimes they’re obvious because they wear their toxicity on their sleeves (like the guy who recently yelled at me for holding a door open for him), and other times they’re not so easy to spot simply because they’re so good at disguising themselves (like my ex-boyfriend who used our relationship as an excuse to avoid growing up).
-In any case, toxic behavior wears down those around us—and sometimes, we don’t even realize how much damage we’re doing until later down the road.
+Sometimes, they’re obvious because they wear their toxicity on their sleeves (like the guy who recently yelled at me for holding a door open for him), and other times, they’re not so easy to spot simply because they’re so good at disguising themselves (like my ex-boyfriend who used our relationship as an excuse to avoid growing up).
+In any case, toxic behavior wears down those around us—and sometimes, we don’t even realize how much damage we’re doing until later.

 The first step to stopping your toxicity is figuring out why you are toxic.
 Toxic people generally don’t realize they’re toxic, so the first step to change is recognizing why you’re behaving that way.

 Here’s a list of some common reasons why people become toxic:

 - They feel like they can’t express their anger without hurting others’ feelings or making someone else angry.

 - They want everyone around them to be happy and comfortable all the time.

 - They’re afraid of vulnerability, so they try to stay in control by ensuring everyone else feels inferior or vulnerable.

 - They don’t know how to deal with their emotions, so they act out.

 To figure out why you’re toxic, it’s essential to consider all possible reasons and then talk about them with a friend or therapist.